 Extending (Alternative 2) or eliminating (Alternative 3) the sunset provision for the recreational sector fishing for red snapper would likely have minimal direct or indirect effects on the administrative environment.
 Because Alternative 1, the no-action alternative, would not require rulemaking, it would have no effect on the administrative environment.
-The extension of the sunset provision is a one-time event.
-Thus, Alternatives 2 (Options 2a-2c) and 3 would have an equivalent burden to this environment though the minor direct administrative impacts associated with the rulemaking to implement the new sunset when compared to Alternative 1.
+The extension or elimination of the sunset provision is a one-time event under this action.
+Thus, Preferred Alternative 2 (Options 2a-2c) and Alternative 3 would have an equivalent burden to this environment though the minor direct administrative impacts associated with the rulemaking to implement the new sunset when compared to Alternative 1.
+However, Preferred Alternative 2 could still allow for further action should the Council wish to maintain sector separation or still be working on component-specific actions after the sunset is reached.
+Thus, this could have future adverse (although minor) effects on the administrative environment.
+The likelihood of the sunset needing to be extended would be greatest under Option 2a (the shortest time period) and least under Option 2c (the longest time period).

-The indirect effects of maintaining sector separation, either for a set period of time under Alternative 2 (Options 2a-2c) or indefinitely under Alternative 3, would include the administrative costs of continuing to monitor each component's harvest, enforcing the harvesting rules, and setting management measures to minimize the risk that the components' respective harvests exceed the recreational quota.
+The indirect effects of maintaining sector separation, either for a set period of time under Preferred Alternative 2 (Options 2a-2c) or indefinitely under Alternative 3, would include the administrative costs of continuing to monitor each component's harvest, enforcing the harvesting rules, and setting management measures to minimize the risk that the components' respective harvests exceed the recreational quota.
 However, these activities would need to continue even if sector separation were discontinued.
 Therefore, the indirect effects from each alternative, including Alternative 1, would likely be similar.